prettyliving/KWK-git/fun-facts.md

-1. Cashews comw from a fruit.
+1. Cashews come from fruit.
-2. KWK is turning 10 years old this year!
+2. KWK is turning 10 years old this year.
-3. My dog is named Taz.
+3. my dog's name is Taz.